tvmaly/Laravel-Twitter/README.md

 TwitterOAuth Service Provider for Laravel 4
 ===============

-A simple Laravel 4 service provider for including the [TwitterOAuth](https://github.com/tijsverkoyen/TwitterOAuth) library.
+A fork of philo/laravel-twitter which is a simple Laravel 4 service provider for including the [TwitterOAuth](https://github.com/tijsverkoyen/TwitterOAuth) library.

 ### Installation